lbenicio/launchy/SECURITY.md

 ## Security Best Practices

 - Always download builds from trusted sources.
-- Keep macOS and Tahoe Launchpad updated to the latest versions.
+- Keep macOS and Launchy updated to the latest versions.
 - Avoid running or modifying the codebase with elevated privileges unless necessary.

-Thank you for helping keep Tahoe Launchpad secure.
+Thank you for helping keep Launchy secure.